AsgardXIV/texzel/README.md

 Texzel does not currently support file formats beyond some testing, as such you must provide raw buffers to compress/decompress.

 ## Acknowledgements
-* BC7 support is mostly ported from https://github.com/hasenbanck/block_compression/
+* BC7 support is mostly ported from https://github.com/hasenbanck/block_compression and https://github.com/iOrange/bcdec/